JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 * Notes:
   * Discussed preliminary elements of the project, such as basic UI design, project infrastructure, and project   language/framework.
   * We also decided to compile the strengths and learning goals of each team member on [Scope.md](Scope.md).

+#### Meeting 2 (Wednesday, October 10, 2018) [5PM - 6PM]:
+* Took place in BA3200.
+* Team members present: Grant, Asher, Benson, Pablo, Jay, Abed.
+* Notes:
+  * Discussed phase 1 documentation and how to divvy it up.
+  * Discussed use cases related our learning goals and their requirements.
+  * Discussed options for project architecture/technology relevant to our learning goals and use cases.

 ## Methodology
-We will be using Agile via Kanban on Github's Projects feature.
+We will be using Scrum with Kanban via Github's Projects feature.
 Due to the experimental nature of the project, the numerous unforeseen challenges should be best tackled with a flexible approach.
-Scrum assumes expertise in time budgeting, something we don't have and perhaps shouldn't enforce when the focus is on exploration and learning.
+Scrum allows rapid responses to change and will keep the team on the same page with regular meetings.

 TODO: How to keep track of progress.